hanami/assets/README.md

 ##### JavaScript Compressors

-Lotus can use the following compressors (aka minifiers) for JavaScript.
+Hanami can use the following compressors (aka minifiers) for JavaScript.

   * `:builtin` - Ruby based implementation of jsmin.
 It doesn't require any external gem.
   * `:yui` - [YUI Compressor](http://yui.github.io/yuicompressor), it depends on [`yui-compressor`](https://rubygems.org/gems/yui-compressor) gem and iπt requires Java 1.4+